BAA (Ryerson)

-Brian teaches audio and video reporting, as well as copy editing, in the one- and four-year Bachelor of Journalism programs at King’s.
+Brian teaches reporting and editing across all platforms.
 He joined the King’s faculty after 26 years as a print journalist and television news producer who was twice shortlisted for RTDNA awards.

 Brian has applied a passion for teaching, training and mentoring throughout his career.
-He oversees national education programs at the Canadian Association of Black Journalists where he runs J-School Noire, a journalism camp for high-school students.
+From 2018 to 2022 he oversaw national education programs at the Canadian Association of Black Journalists where he ran J-School Noire, a journalism camp for high-school students.
 Brian previously led newsroom writing seminars, taught television production to colleagues and also presented a computer-assisted reporting module to Concordia University journalism students.

 Published Works